rafariossaa/k8s-training/pieter_temmerman/session-01/exercise-02/README.md

 ### Curiosities

 Strangely enough, you can create an ingress referencing a non-existent tls-secret.
 Moreover, "kubectl describe ingress NAME" shows it's configured to serve HTTPS requests.
-This lead to some confusion (and lost time), as I wasn't aware that my tls-secret wasn't properly created.
+This led to some confusion (and lost time), as I wasn't aware that my tls-secret wasn't properly created.